-The Authority has filed with EMMA Annual Financial Information and operating data as of December 31 for the fiscal years ended as of December 31, 2009, 2010 and 2011, and has implemented measures to ensure that Annual Financial Information for future fiscal years will be provided as of December 31 and will be timely filed with EMMA in accordance with the requirements of the related Continuing Disclosure Undertakings.
+The Authority has filed with EMMA Annual Financial Information as of December 31 for the fiscal years ended as of December 31, 2009, 2010 and 2011, and has implemented measures to ensure that Annual Financial Information for future fiscal years will be provided as of December 31 and will be timely filed with EMMA in accordance with the requirements of the related Continuing Disclosure Undertakings.

-The 2012A Borrower
+The 2012B Borrower

-The 2012A Borrower will constitute an "obligated person" in respect of the 2012 Series A Bonds within the meaning of Rule 15c2-12.
-The Authority, in connection with the origination of the 2012A Loan, will confirm that the 2012A Borrower has separately agreed, for the benefit of the owners (including beneficial owners) of the 2012 Series A Bonds, to provide to the Authority Audited Financial Statements (as defined in the 2012A Borrower's Continuing Disclosure Undertaking) not later than 180 days after the end of each fiscal year for such Borrower to the extent that such Borrower continues to constitute an "obligated person" in respect of the 2012 Series A Bonds within the meaning of Rule 15c2-12.
-A form of the Borrower Continuing Disclosure Undertaking to be executed and delivered by the 2012A Borrower is attached hereto as Appendix J-2.
+The 2012B Borrower will constitute an "obligated person" in respect of the 2012 Series B Bonds within the meaning of Rule 15c2-12.
+In connection with the origination of the 2012B Loan, the 2012B Borrower shall separately agree, for the benefit of the owners (including beneficial owners) of the 2012 Series B Bonds, to provide to the Authority Audited Financial Statements and Annual Financial Information (as defined in the 2012B Borrower's Continuing Disclosure Undertaking) not later than 180 days after the end of each fiscal year for such Borrower to the extent that such Borrower continues to constitute an "obligated person" in respect of the 2012 Series B Bonds within the meaning of Rule 15c2-12.
+The Borrower shall also agree to provide to the Authority notice of certain events within five (5) Business Days of the occurrence of such events.
+A form of the Borrower Continuing Disclosure Undertaking to be executed and delivered by the 2012B Borrower is attached hereto as Appendix J-2.